 You're at happy hour when someone nudges you and launches into a story about a dream they had last night.
 They can't remember how it started or ended, only that it was so trippy, so random, so messed up.
 You're so bored.

 And do it before you hold some unsuspecting listener hostage.
-If you don’t recall its basic narrative arc from start to finish, then you don’t remember enough to retell it.
+If you don’t recall the dream's basic narrative arc from start to finish, then you don’t remember enough to retell it.
 No fragments, no exceptions.

 Dreams defy the laws of physics and metaphysics.
 People morph into tarantulas.
 Traffic jams become tea parties.
-You start as a character in your dream and become an omniscient observer.
-If you think any of this happened in your waking life, please see someone.
+You start out as a character in your dream and end up as an omniscient observer.
+If you think any of this happened in your waking life, then please see someone.
 Otherwise, bizarre phenomena are par for the course.
 Welcome to REM mentation.